Forum Discussion

 Number variable

 A Number variable is like an entry in a calculator.
 Because the value can only be numeric, the program can perform math operations on it.
+For more information, see my primer about trigger calculations.

-Variables can also be divided as follows:
+Variables can also be categorized as follows:

 • Project variables are created within a given .story file.